Skip to main content

 Capabilities

-• Deep parsing using the Parse to level feature
+• Deep parsing using the Parse to level function

 • Selection of the suggestion type to be used for substitution during deep parsing